Conformal Circles and Local Diffeomorphisms: Abstract

 \section{Abstract}

-We study unparametrized conformal circles, or called conformal geodesics, in a pseudo-Riemannian conformal manifold and consider local diffeomorphisms mapping conformal circles to conformal circles.
-We show that such local diffeomorphisms are conformal transformations.
-We also study the whole settings to holography version.
-We characterize that an asymptotically local isometry between Poincaré-Einstein spaces is a local diffeomorphism mapping asymptotically totally geodesic surfaces to asymptotically totally geodesic surfaces.
-The proofs need Jacobi fields of conformal circles.
+We study unparametrized conformal circles, or called conformal geodesics, study diffeomorphisms mapping conformal circles to conformal circles in pseudo-Riemannian conformal manifolds.
+We show that such local diffeomorphisms are conformal local diffeomorphisms.
+Our result extends the result of Yano and Tomonaga.
+We also present a holographic interpretation for our result on Poincaré-Einstein manifolds.
+The proofs take suitable variations of conformal circles.